socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContextDiagram.md

 Drawing a context diagram serves one or more of these purposes:

-* Document external dependencies and coordination needs (technical risk, scheduling)
+* Document external dependencies and coordination needs (technical risk, scheduling).
-* Identify application owners and other stakeholders of neighboring systems
+* Identify application owners and other stakeholders of neighboring systems.
-* Estimate and initiate integration design and implementation
+* Estimate and initiate integration design and implementation.

 ### Template Structure and Notation(s)